tify-iiif-viewer/tify/README.md

 ## API

 With the exception of `mount` and `destroy`, all API functions are only available after TIFY has been mounted and the manifest has been loaded.
-Then the promise `ready` is fulfilled.
+Then the `ready` promise is fulfilled.

-The API can be used like this:
+Use the API like this:

 ``` js
 const tify = new Tify({ manifestUrl: 'https://example.org/iiif-manifest.json' })